 - Various sized nails and screws

-Here’s how to make a cat tree using real branches!
+Here’s how I made a cat tree using real branches!

 Step 1: Scrape, sand, and finish the branches.

-After you strip your bark off, level your branches as best you can.
+After we stripped the bark off, we leveled the branches as best we could.
 Some people recommend a laser level, and while I’m sure that would have been 1000000% times easier, we leveled the tops and bottoms of the branches by eyeballing and then sawing off very small portions at a time.

 Step 2: Attach the branches to the base and finish the base.

-First, pre-drill holes in the branches.
-If your branches have any cracks, make sure you avoid those areas when drilling.
-Position and attach your branches to the main base piece, the plywood, by screwing 2.5″ screws up through the bottom of the plywood and into the branches.
+First, wepre-drilled holes in the branches.
+Our branches had a few cracks from drying, so we made sure to avoid those areas when drilling.
+We positioned and attached the branches to the main base piece, the plywood, by screwing 2.5″ screws up through the bottom of the plywood and into the branches.
 We also added Liquid Nails on the bottom of each branch before screwing them on.

-Next, build out and finish the base.
+Next, we built out and finished the base.
 We built a raised edge all the way around using 1″ x 3″ pine pieces cut to length.
 This serves two purposes: it covered the rough edge of the plywood while also creating a space for rocks to make the tree bottom heavy.
 I stained the entire base in Kona and finished it with two coats of semi-gloss polyurethane.